sormy/docker-oldie/README.md

 directory and provide `WIN_ISO_FILE`, `WIN_ISO_SHA256` build arguments to Docker during the build.

+Windows XP has different versions IE7/8 installers depending on language, so updated `IE_INSTALL_URL` and `IE_INSTALL_SHA256` need to be also passed.

 You could always confirm hashes for official MSDN distributions here:

 * https://msdn.lol-inter.net/